fridalannerstrom/auto-emails/README.md

 ## Known Bugs and Limitations

-Not any that I know of!
+Not any that I know of, please let me know if you find any!

 # Future Improvements

-Explain that I will definetly keep working with this project because it helped me so much already.
-I see the possibilitues with python and Notion for this workflow.
-Something that I want to do is:
+This project has already proven incredibly helpful in streamlining my workflow, and I see great potential in further developing it.
+Here are some of the enhancements I plan to implement in the future:

 ## Automated Email Sending
-The program could be extended to automatically send emails using predefined templates.
-Maybe a bunch of emails at a time.
-This would streamline the workflow further, eliminating the need to switch between the program and an email client.
+One significant improvement would be the ability to automatically send emails directly from Outlook using predefined templates.
+This could include sending a batch of emails at once, further streamlining the workflow by removing the need to switch between the program and Outlook.

 ### Integration with CRM Systems
-Add integration with CRM platform Upsales so that Key Account Managers easily can see activity for leads.
+Integrating this program with a Upsales, a CRM program we use, would provide Key Account Managers with seamless access to lead activity.
+This would allow for better tracking, visibility, and collaboration across teams, enhancing the overall effectiveness of the lead management process.

 ## Automated Reminders
-Set up automatic reminders for follow-ups.
-For instance, if a lead hasn’t replied within a week, the program could send a reminder notification or email.
+Another enhancement would be to set up automated reminders for follow-ups.
+For example, if a lead hasn’t responded within a week, the program could send a notification or even a follow-up email automatically.
+This feature would help ensure that no leads are overlooked and that timely follow-ups are maintained.

+## Automatic Update of "Latest Contact" Date
+To improve accuracy and save time, the program could be extended to automatically update the "Latest Contact" date field.
+This update could be based on when an email is sent to or received from a lead, ensuring that the database always reflects the most recent interaction without manual input.

 # Deployment